Skip to main contentArrow Right

 Strengths

-• Enterprise-grade federation: Robust SAML and OIDC support for customer and partner IdPs, ideal for enterprise onboarding.
+• Enterprise-grade federation: Deep SAML and OIDC support for customer and partner IdPs, with mature tooling for complex connection configurations.

-• Proven reliability: Used by thousands of SaaS and enterprise applications worldwide, with strong support and uptime.
+• Proven reliability: Used by thousands of SaaS and enterprise applications, with strong uptime and well-staffed support.

 Amazon cognito homepage